-CATHERINE DEKKENGA, Associate, is an Intern Architect at Architecture Incorporated in .
-She received graduate degree Associate AIA, LEED® Green housing.
-During her time at Architecture Incorporated, Catherine University with a research focus of affordable and sustainable from Iowa State has continued to focus on a variety of sustainable projects.
+CATHERINE DEKKENGA, Associate AIA, LEED® Green Associate, is an Intern Architect at Architecture Incorporated in Associate, is an Intern Architect at Architecture Incorporated in Sioux Falls, SD.
+She received her graduate degree from Iowa State University with a research focus of affordable and sustainable housing.
+During her time at Architecture Incorporated, Catherine has continued to focus on a variety of sustainable projects.
 The State Theatre opened in downtown Sioux Falls on March 2, 1926.
 The theatre boasted more than 1,300 seats on the main floor and balcony and was considered the premiere theatre in Sioux Falls, hosting vaudeville productions accompanied by its Wurlitzer organ and showing popular movies.
 The theatre was a social destination, with crowds lining up around the block to see Gone with the Wind, On the Waterfront, and other blockbusters of the day.
 It was a news station during WWII and continued as a venue for first dates, engagements, and gatherings around holiday times.
 Over the years, use of the building declined until its doors eventually closed in 1994.
 The building sat vacant and, although solid in terms of structural health, seemed to be near death as a theatre.
 The Sioux Falls Film Society was able to purchase the decaying building in 2002 and replace the roof, but its use as a theatre was still endangered with several rehabilitation options under consideration.
 However, interest in renovating the only surviving downtown theatre kept re-emerging.
-A few years later, the Sioux Falls State Theatre Company restored and relit the marquee, and in 2006 the front façade was restored through the Sioux Falls Façade Easement Program.
+A few years later, the Sioux Falls State Theatre Comfront façade was restored through the Sioux Falls Façade Easement Program.
 The building was slowly being renovated, but much of its historic fabric had been covered up or lost over the years.
 Finally in 2007, a grassroots effort to historically restore the building to its former life with an added state-of-the-art digital theatre system began gaining public and financial support.
-The renovation and restoration of the State Theatre is now taking place in phases, with the restoration of the front lobby currently under way.
+The renovation and restoration of the State Theatre pany restored and relit the marquee, and in 2006 the The renovation and restoration of the State Theatre is now taking place in phases, with the restoration of the front lobby currently under way.
 The work in this phase is based on historic photographs of the lobby and original materials still remaining in the space.
 Terrazzo, marble, paint, mouldings, and fixtures are all being restored and in some cases recreated.
 From the few existing photographs available, artists have begun to recreate light fixtures and ornate ceiling medallions.
 Local artist John Jastram recreated the plaster ceiling medallions.
 First, he took measurements in the lobby and used historic photographs to approximate